zjuluxi/BLD-Master/readme.md

 ### The distribution of the order of Rubik's cube group elements

+Given any move sequence, we will eventually return to the initial state if we repeat the sequence enough times.
+The number of times we need to repeat the sequence is the order of the group element (i.e. the target state by executing the sequence onto a solved cube).
+The following table shows the distribution of the order of the group elements.

 | Order | Count               |
 | ---   | ---                 |
 | 1     | 1                   |